 Transaction levels — the number of houses being bought and sold — are a key indicator of the health of a local housing market.
-Across London, these levels fell in four out of five boroughs over the course of this year.
+Across London, these levels fell in four out of five boroughs over the course of 2016.

 Those areas where prices are continuing to climb tend to be in relatively affordable boroughs, led by leafy Barnet in north London, where transaction levels are up almost six per cent, according to the new data from Savills.

 Other outperformers include Barking & Dagenham, up 4.6 per cent, Havering, up 3.3 per cent, and Sutton, up 2.5 per cent.
 Bromley and Southwark saw marginal rises, while every other borough has seen the number of sales fall over the past year.

 Within Barnet there is a cluster of areas in the north of the borough with good transport links, and a choice of modern flats and affordable family homes, which outperform the rest, led by West Hendon, where the number of sales — at an average price of £500,913 — are up 40 per cent, and Edgware, where the number of sales, priced at an average £526,467, are up 33 per cent.

 In nearby Mill Hill, sales are up 28 per cent, despite average prices of £686,339.

 Adam Bunce, manager of Warren Bradley estate agents, says West Hendon’s strength has been underpinned by the regeneration of the troubled West Hendon Estate, where more than 2,000 new homes are planned by 2027.